 Resources and References

-Bird-Friendly Building Design: Based on NYC Audubon's Bird-safe Building Guidelines, this 2011 update by the American Bird Conservancy in partnership with NYC Audubon is the most authoritative resource on this issue.
+Bird-Friendly Building Design: Based on NYC Audubon's Bird-Safe Building Guidelines, this new 2015 update by the American Bird Conservancy in partnership with NYC Audubon is the most authoritative resource on this issue.

 Pilot LEED Credit in Reducing Bird Collisions: NYC Audubon, Bird-Safe Glass Foundation and the American Bird Conservancy successfully worked with the US Green Building Council to create this pilot credit for sustainable buildings.